JCVenterInstitute/VIGOR_DB/README.md

 Each viral database may optionally have its own VIGOR4 .INI configuration file which overrides the default settings for that virus and matched genes.
-By default, VIGOR4 looks for a virus specific configuration file by removing the \_db part of the viral database and appending the .ini suffix.
-For example, the Flu A database is named "flua_db" and the flua configuration files is "flua.ini"".
+By default, VIGOR4 looks for a virus specific configuration file by appending the .ini suffix.
+For example, the Flu A database is named "flua_db" and the flua configuration files is "flua_db.ini"".

 ### Configuration Sections